Understanding Wong Kar Wai, his themes, and his visuals

 ANDREW LAU AND CHRISTOPHER DOYLE

-Wong’s artistic style and setting, unconventional shots are lighting are primal elements of his aesthetics.
-These were possible because of the fine understanding between Wong and his cinematographers.
+Wong’s artistic style, along with his unconventional shots and lighting, are key elements of his aesthetics.
+These distinctive features were made possible by the strong collaboration between Wong and his cinematographers.

 On his debut film, As Tears Go By, Wong worked with cinematographer Andrew Lau.
-The duo introduced many visual elements, which became Wong’s cinematic approach in his later movies.
+Together, they introduced many visual elements that would become central to Wong’s cinematic style in his later films.

-Christopher Doyle became Wong’s cinematographer for a majority of his movies.
-Doyle understood the “sense of loss” and the sense of “things falling apart” Wong sought to convey.
-Both Doyle and Lau worked together in Chunking Express.
+Christopher Doyle became Wong’s cinematographer for most of his movies.
+Doyle understood the “sense of loss” and the feeling of “things falling apart” that Wong sought to convey.
+Both Doyle and Lau worked together on Chungking Express.

 THEMES EXPLORED BY WONG KAR WAI